 - In the first story arc from the anthology series Marvel Fanfare, after being transformed into the Man-Spider Spider-Man begs Kazaar to kill to him while he still has some of his mind left.
 Kazaar complies, but in the end it's averted as Karl Lykos absorbs the mutated energy from him and turns him back to normal.

 - Amanda Waller does this to Duren after he is mutated by Regulus's bomb in Suicide Squad #0.
 It was this act that made her determined that any future special ops team she commanded would be composed of disposable operatives.

-- Red Hood and the Outlaws: The Talon in Night of the Owls asks this.
+- Red Hood and the Outlaws: The Talon in the Night of the Owls tie-in asks this of Jason.

 - In Chapter Seventeen of Tiberium Wars, Brother-Captain Alvarez of the Black Hand is torn between engaging in a Last Stand to evacuate a small number of wounded troops, or saving his men by ordering a retreat and leaving the wounded to be captured by GDI, who he believes will torture and kill them.
 He instead chooses a third option: executing his own wounded to keep them out of GDI hands.

 - A Tear Jerker moment in Aeon Natum Engel: Two persons consider doing this to their dying 5-year old half-sister, neither of them is able do it, and break down in tears.

 - Happens to Brock and Ash during the course of Carnage Necropolis, after they're infected.